 A.MENARINI IND.FARM.RIUN.SrlDiscover all products

-- Hypersensitivity to diclofenac, peanuts, soy or to any of the excipients listed in section 6.1; - Hypersensitivity to acetylsalicylic acid or other non-steroidal anti-inflammatory drugs (NSAIDs); - Patients who have experienced asthma attacks, urticaria or acute rhinitis after taking aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs); - Use on open lesions, inflammations or infections of the skin as well as eczema or mucous membranes; - During the third trimester of pregnancy and lactation (see section 4.6).
+Hypersensitivity to diclofenac or to any of the excipients listed in section 6.1.
+Hypersensitivity to other non-steroidal anti-inflammatory drugs, such as acetylsalicylic acid.
+Patients who have experienced asthma attacks, urticaria or acute rhinitis after taking acetylsalicylic acid or other non-steroidal anti-inflammatory drugs (NSAIDs).
+Third trimester of pregnancy and lactation (see section 4.6).
 Pediatric population: Use in children below 14 years of age is contraindicated.

 |Disorders of the immune system|